 Welcome to Studio Art for Teens!

-Welcome back to Studio Art for Teens as we continue with three Winter 2014 lessons.
-Our first is “Angels in Art” and the second “The Importance of Keeping a Journal.”
-Both of these lessons are now posted.
+Welcome back to Studio Art for Teens as we continue with three 2014 lessons.
+Our first is “Angels in Art,” the second “The Importance of Keeping a Journal,” and the third the very fun “Outer Space Art.”
+These lessons are now posted.

 In this first lesson of the New Year, I want to quote Billy Graham.
 The evangelist once said, “Believers look up, for the angels are nearer than you think.
 Angels often protect God’s servants from potential enemies.”
 Let’s look at angels in art. . . .

-Head inside (the link is just below) to find our first two fun lessons for 2014!
+Head inside (the links are just below) to find our first three fun lessons for 2014!

 * * * * *